CDonohoe-Designs/SenseHat_ConditionMonitor/SystemTest_With_Image.md

 ## Notes

-- Keep Node-RED credential files out of git (see `.gitignore`).
+- i kept Node-RED credential files out of git (see `.gitignore`).
-- For production, enable MQTT TLS/credentials and restrict Node-RED editor access.
+- For production, I will enable MQTT TLS/credentials and restrict Node-RED editor access.
-- Place all screenshots in `docs/images/` using the filenames shown above.
+- I placed all screenshots in `docs/images/` using the filenames shown above.